Skip to main content

 • Models: Filter by specific model or view all models.

-• Granularity: Choose the aggregation interval (such as 1 Hour).
+• Granularity: Choose the aggregation interval (By Day or By Hour).

 Metrics